bboriss/MERN-BikeToursNewYork/README.md

 ## General info
 This project is a simple Bike Tours Displayer.
 It fetches data from MongoDB Atlas Sample Training Collection (sample_training.trips).
 It requires basic authentication.
-If user wants to see tour details and map with instructions, first has to login.
+If user wants to see tour details and map with instructions, first has to register and login.

 ## Prerequisites
 * MongoBD